 You are responsible for personally and thoroughly inspecting the property and familiarizing yourself with the condition and quality of the land.
 Unless otherwise noted herein, there are no known environmental hazards present within the parcels listed herein.
 However, DNR has not necessarily inspected all the parcels in this brochure to determine if refuse or hazardous waste is present.
 The State of Alaska makes no representations or warranties, expressed nor implied, concerning the existence or absence of any hazardous substances, hazardous wastes, contaminants, or pollutants on the lands in this offering.
-The State of Alaska further assumes no liability for the removal of hazardous substances, hazardous wastes, contaminants, or pollutants eventually be found.
+The State of Alaska further assumes no liability for the removal of hazardous substances, hazardous wastes, contaminants, or pollutants, nor for the remediation of the site should such substances eventually be found.
 The purchaser of the parcel is responsible for the disposal of any existing refuse or wastes and its related costs, regardless of date of existence.